manoss96/pregex/docs/source/docstring/pregex.rst

 pregex.tokens
 --------------------
-This module contains a number of classes that represent special characters, as for example are the "newline" character, the "carriage return" character, etc...
+This module contains a number of classes that represent special characters, such as the "newline" character, the "carriage return" character, etc...
 In this module one will also find the "Literal" class, which can be used in order to convert a string into a RegEx pattern.
-This class wraps the provided string, escaping any characters it might contain that require to be escaped so that the provided string is a valid RegEx pattern.
+This class wraps the provided string, escaping any characters it might contain that require to be escaped, so that the provided string constitutes a valid RegEx pattern.
+Consider the following example, where the "." in "hello." is automatically escaped so that it is not mistaken for the wildcard meta character ".".

 .. code-block:: python